Apply for a salary subsidy to bring back laid-off employees into the workforce

 The employees' salary costs cannot be covered by the national insurance scheme or other public subsidy schemes.
 The employees must be brought back to active work.
 You cannot apply for subsidies for employees who are on sick leave and where the salary costs are covered by the national insurance scheme at the start of the application month.
 If an employee is reported sick during the application month, you can still apply for a subsidy.

-The employee may take out holiday in July and/or August, but not unpaid holiday/leave.
+The employee may take out holiday in October/November/December, but not unpaid holiday/leave.

-You cannot apply for a subsidy for employees who have been brought back to work if you have simultaneously laid off, made redundant or reduced the working hours of other employees who fulfil the same function/perform the same tasks in the period of 28 May to 1 September 2020.
+You cannot apply for a subsidy for employees who have been brought back to work if you have simultaneously laid off, made redundant or reduced the working hours of other employees who fulfil the same function/perform the same tasks in the period of 31 August up until 1 January.

 If an employee in a comparable position quits their job, you may apply for a subsidy.